-Coffee or Tea: Which is Healthier?Who doesn't love starting the morning with a nice cup of something warm?
+Who doesn't love starting the morning with a nice cup of something warm?
 Coffee is what you drink when you need that kick to get you started, while tea lovers enjoy nothing quote so much as a tasty cup of something sweet.
-But which is better for you - coffee or tea?
-You'll find that the two are not created equal, and they offer very different benefits…

 Most people drink coffee for its flavor, but you need to know that the drink can be healthy as well.
 It's loaded with flavonoids, and you'll find that drinking coffee every day can help to reduce your risk of Type 2 Diabetes in the long run.
 However, with tea, you're consuming large quantities of antioxidants - polyphenols and EGCG.
 The antioxidants in the green tea can help to reduce heart problems, lower cholesterol levels, promote fat burning, and more.
 When it comes to a health-boosting drink, you just can't beat tea.

 When you need energy, tea just doesn't quite cut it.
 You get up to 61 milligrams of caffeine per cup of tea, though many of the weaker teas contain just 14 milligrams of caffeine.
 With each cup of coffee, however, you're ingesting no less than 95 milligrams of caffeine, meaning you're getting a whole lot of energy thanks to the caffeine kick.
 Coffee just does a better job of perking you up than tea!

 Coffee vs. Tea: Weight Loss